 Our least favorite things about being full time wedding photographers:

-Okay, we’re going to break down 2 common days we have as wedding photographers.
+Okay, we’re going to break down 2 common days (or well types of days) we have as wedding photographers.
 The first will be our days working from home, and the second will be on actual wedding days.

 These are some of our favorite days.